 On this page you will find Nebraska hemp law along with a history of how Nebraska hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Nebraska hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 A BILL FOR AN ACT relating to agriculture; to amend section 28-401, Revised Statutes Cumulative Supplement, 2018; to adopt the Nebraska Hemp Act; to define and redefine terms under the Uniform Controlled Substances Act; to repeal the original section; and to declare an emergency

 Status: Signed by Gov. Ricketts on May 30, 2019

 A BILL FOR AN ACT relating to agricultural promotion; to amend section 2 28-401, Reissue Revised Statutes of Nebraska, and section 2-5701, 3 Revised Statutes Cumulative Supplement, 2016; to adopt the 4 Industrial Hemp Act; to provide an exemption as prescribed; to 5 provide an operative date; and to repeal the original sections.